espressif/arduino-esp32/docs/source/troubleshooting.rst

 Why does the board not connect to WEP/WPA-"encrypted" Wi-Fi?
 ************************************************************

-Please note that WEP/WPA has significant security vulnerabilities and its use is strongly discouraged.
+Please note that WEP/WPA has significant security vulnerabilities, and its use is strongly discouraged.
-The support may therefore be removed in the future.
+The support may, therefore, be removed in the future.
 Please migrate to WPA2 or newer.

 Solution
 ^^^^^^^^